 \subsection{Case $\n_{0}(A)=n$:}

-As for the lower bound of $\n_0$, we again have the total number of $\asm$s turning up.
-This is one of the few exceptional cases in this field that can easily be proven by establishing a bijection with other objects that are known to be enumerated by these numbers, in this particular case to the order $n+1$ objects of Theorem~\ref{maxmone}, see Subsection~\ref{imply}.
-As it is always the situation in such a case in this area so far, the bijection is almost trivial, which is the reason why the following result can be viewed as a corollary of Theorem~\ref{maxmone}.
+For the lower bound of $\n_0$, we again have the total number of $\asm$s turning up.
+This is one of the few exceptional cases in this field that can easily be proven by establishing a bijection with other objects that are known to be enumerated by these numbers, in this particular case \ilse{with $A \in \dasasm(2n+3)$ satisfying $\n_{-1}(A)=n+1$ (which also appear in Theorem~\ref{maxmone} and are shown to be equinumerous with $\asm$s of order $n+1$).
+This bijection is provided in Subsection~\ref{imply}.} As it is always the situation in such a case in this area so far, the bijection is almost trivial, which is the reason why the following result can be viewed as a corollary of Theorem~\ref{maxmone}.

 \begin{cor} The number of $A \in \dasasm(2n+1)$ with $\n_0(A)=n$ is equal to the number of $\asm$s of order $n+1$. \end{cor}